PatrickF1/fzf.fish/README.md

 - a tool built on [Unix philosophy][]
 - a plugin that is more likely to attract future contributors because it is more maintainable
 - a plugin that will be more frequently updated by its author (Jethro no longer uses fish)
-- functionality for searching git status, git log, and shell variables
+- features for searching git status, git log, and shell variables

 and you don't mind